MahmoudGhonemy/Library-System-/README.md

  ⁠bash
 mvn test

+### How to Use This
+1.⁠ ⁠clone the repo to your local machine
+2. edit the database configration to be compatible with yours (userName , Password)
+3. open postman or any app can handle Http requests and try it.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request with your changes, and make sure to include tests.